Summary

 Kyaukpyu Port

 Though the Kyaukpyu Port was first proposed all the way back in 2007, the project has struggled to get off the ground ever since.
 This is only partially due to the aforementioned skepticism on the part of the Myanmar authorities.
 Another drag on the project is the unclear economic logic underpinning it.
 Pre-coup there were numerous competing facilities in the neighborhood, most notably the Japan-financed Thilawa Port just south of Yangon.
-Thilwa Port can handle vessels of up to 20 thousand DWT (tons deadweight) and 200 meters in length; it has benefitted from ‘spillover’ from the nearby Yangon Port, which is increasingly constrained by the trade boom of the past decade.
+Thilwa Port can handle vessels of up to 20 thousand DWT (tons deadweight) and 200 meters in length; it has benefited from ‘spillover’ from the nearby Yangon Port, which is increasingly constrained by the trade boom of the past decade.
 Thilawa’s main external patron is Japan, which has poured hundreds of millions into expanding the port’s facilities, and those of a nearby industrial park.
 Post-coup trade volumes have dried up and major players like Adani Ports have been forced to divest or risk falling afoul of Western sanctions.

 Due to the country’s pre-existing infrastructure networks, many of which link up with bustling metropolis of Yangon, critics assert that Kyaukpyu would be less about developing the Myanmar economy in a holistic sense and more about creating a new and mostly China-owned economic conduit linking Yunnan province with the Indian Ocean.